 How do I get to CCNHC?

-RECOMMENDED ROUTE: Take 380/University East of Denton to Cooper Creek; Turn N on Cooper Creek (at light); Go over the railroad tracks to the stop sign; Continue straight on Cooper Creek; After the road makes a sharp right curve, go left to stay on Cooper Creek; Stay on Cooper Creek for about 1.7 miles; At the stop sign, make a right onto Hartlee Field Road and continue for .8 mile to Collins St; Make a right onto Collins and continue for .5 mile; Clear Creek Natural Heritage Center entrance will be on your left.
+RECOMMENDED ROUTE: Take 380/University East of Denton to Cooper Creek; Turn N on Cooper Creek (at light); Go over the railroad tracks to the stop sign; Turn right onto Mingo Rd; Continue for 1.33 miles to stop sign at Collins; Turn left onto Collins and continue for a little less than a mile; Clear Creek Natural Heritage Center entrance will be on your right.

 Can I bring my horse/ATV/vehicle on the trails?